 The Israeli authorities arrest Palestinians in East Jerusalem on a daily basis.
-In 2021, Israel arrested 2,879 Palestinians.
+In 2022, Israel arrested 3,504 Palestinians.
 These arrests are mostly arbitrary or lack fair trials, legal procedures, or standards, and are often accompanied by raids of homes.
 Warrants are rarely shown during these raids, which is contrary to procedural rules in criminal laws.

-The Israeli forces, accompanied by intelligence and police units, carry out continuous raids on Palestinian neighborhoods and homes in East Jerusalem.
+The Israeli forces, accompanied by intelligence and police units, carry out continuous raids on Palestinian neighbourhoods and homes in East Jerusalem.
 These usually take place at night or dawn, almost daily to arrest Jerusalemites.

 The Israeli occupation invests its governmental, security and judicial arms to impose a demographic change in the occupied city of Jerusalem by allowing settlers and their settlement groups to take control of the largest number of Palestinian properties in Jerusalem and creating a new Israeli character for the city.
 The Israeli authorities also expel Palestinians from the city as part of such an endeavor.
 One of the most dangerous measures taken by the occupation in this regard is taking advantage of the Israeli judicial system to issue orders regarding settlements and changing the original character of the city by giving a false legal appearance to their actions, manipulation of laws and provisions, and racial discrimination against Palestinians.